 • two articles per month

-• one action or writing prompt a month
+• occasional action or writing prompts

 We’ll begin rolling out some new content in July.
 We’ll pilot for a minimum of two months.
 If we sense that there’s interest (partly judged by whether patrons decide to come on board and share the project with their friends), we’ll consider piloting for up to six months.
 After that, decisions will need to be made.
 Cut, or continue?
 You can help us make those decisions.
 We’ll want to know your thoughts and wishes.